This Executive brief was generated using the AI Leadership Strategy tool.

 The Focal Question

 This is not a technology question.
-It is a question of position, business model, and where value accumulates in a decade that will restructure professional services.
+It is a question of position, control, and where value accumulates in a decade that will restructure McKinsey's operating environment.

 Where McKinsey Stands Today